 Alzheimer's Disease and Dementia Resources

-Connecticut's Guide for Navigating Dementia Care - A guide for Caregivers and Care Partners - this comprehensive guide created by Connecticut's Department of Aging and Disability Services, Department of Public Health, and a group of professionals and volunteers including care partners and people living with the disease (PLWD).
+- Connecticut's Guide for Navigating Dementia Care is a helpful resource for caregivers and care partners.
+It was created by the state’s Department of Aging and Disability Services, the Department of Public Health, and a team of professionals, volunteers, care partners, and people living with dementia.

 Health Programs